The Full Moon Party in Thailand has become a bucket list item for many of us island-hopping around the “Land of Smiles”.

 Other islands in the archipelago are the scuba diving, party island of Koh Tao, and the resort filled, honeymooner island of Koh Samui.

 Thailand’s full moon party beach lies on the southeast part of the island, outside the little town of Haad Rin.
 (The long stretch of beach is also referred to as Haad Rin.)
+The Full moon part is wild, but there’s also a quieter side of Koh Phangan to discover.

 Have you ever seen Pinocchio?
 Do you remember the scene towards the end of the movie where they go to pleasure island?